dianagudu/ldap_dev/README.md

 - pre_created: the local accounts already exist in the LDAP, but they are not mapped;
     the feudal adapter should have write access to the LDAP to modify entries in order to add the mapping to the federated OIDC account.
+- full_access: the feudal adapter has full access to the LDAP and can add/delete/update entries containing local accounts and mappings.

 You can modify the user database in the LDAP in [ldifs/test_users.ldif](ldifs/test_users.ldif).